 About Sharon Aron Baron:

-There is still so much work to be done to make this a great city and it’s not going to come from expensive surveys, a public art program, or with video contests.
+There is still so much work to be done to make this a great city and it’s not going to come from expensive surveys, a public art program, or with banned bragging about being Palladium Winners.
 We have to clean it up and convince our commission that a beautification committee is much more important to our property values than public art.
-That buying up land for a future retail center is a huge gamble with our tax money.
-Installing red light cameras on our intersections is taxation without representation, with no justification at all for doing so.
-Our parks are still closed on Mondays. and if we don’t have the money, we need to find the money.
+We need to created an education advisory committee to reign in all of these strip-center charter schools that are moving into our city and taking students away from our under-enrolled public schools.

 Sharon Aron Baron